jccuevas/cpp-docs.es-es/docs/windows/module-unregisterwinrtobject-method.md

 #### <a name="parameters"></a>Parámetros
  `cookie`
- Puntero a un valor que identifica el objeto de clase cuyo registro se va a revocar.
+ Un puntero a un valor que identifica el objeto de clase cuyo registro se va a revocar.

 ## <a name="return-value"></a>Valor devuelto